emastho/vixenydocs/src/routes/framework/routing/+page.md

 ## Static File Handling

-In web development, serving static files (like images, scripts, and stylesheets) is a common requirement.
+In web development, serving static files (like images, scripts, and stylesheets) is a add requirement.
 Vixeny simplifies this process with built-in support for static file serving.

 Consider a scenario where you want to serve a simple `package.json` file from